 All statutory leave, for instance, maternity leave, adoption and foster leave, parental leave and short and long term care leave apply.

 8.13 Adoption leave

-Supplemental to the statutory leave, you are entitled to a maximum of four consecutive weeks' leave with retention of full monthly income in order to adopt a child.
+Supplemental to the statutory leave, you are entitled to a maximum of four consecutive weeks' leave with retention of salary in order to adopt a child.

 8.14 Parental leave